Talking About Conversation Coaching

 How I help students build social skills & conversational fluency.

 Hi, how’s it going?
 Good?
 Yeah, me too.
 Nice weather we’re having!
-Well, why don’t you pull up a chair, & we’ll chat about how I go about helping people become more adept and at ease in conversation.
+Any plans for the day?
+Look, why don’t you pull up a chair, & we’ll chat about how I help people become more at ease and adept in conversation.
 Go ahead, put your feet up—we’re relaxed around here. 🙂

 For the less proficient, conversation can seem to move very quickly.
 When it’s your turn to talk, coming up with something to say Suddenly, With People Looking At You, may feel a herculean task—and unfortunately, taking a couple moments to formulate a reply just produces the dreaded Awkward Pause!